thetillhoff/workshop/docs/labs/introduction.md

 # Setup

-## How to use this workshop
+## How To Use This Workshop

-The topics covered by this workshop are the first level chapters.
-Each topic has multiple hands-on steps, which are the second level chapters.
-Each step contains instructions, and a codebase containing the end-state for this step.
+This workshop is structured into several labs, each focusing on a specific AWS service or concept.
+Each lab contains:

+- An introduction to the topic
+- Hands-on exercises with step-by-step instructions
+- Code that shows the desired end-state

+Navigate through the labs in order, as each builds upon the previous one.
+Use the sidebar to move between sections.

 If you get stuck during any of the steps, you can always check the end-state to see what you should have at the end of the particular step.
-To highlight the difference between your current state and the end-state, you can use for example `diff -Nur --exclude=node_modules cdk docs/labs/lab_0/goal/cdk`.
+To see the difference between your current state and the end-state, you can use for example `diff -Nur --exclude=node_modules todo-service docs/labs/lab_2/goal/todo-service`.

+To be able to `diff`, you'll need to check out this repository locally.

+It's recommended to start with a new empty folder and copying the `todo-service` folder from this repository into it.

+When this workshop describes filepaths, like `cdk/package.json`, they're always relative to that new folder.

 ## Start Docker